 Daniel S. Pierce

-Dan is an avid hiker, biker and fly fisherman from Black Mountain, NC.
-He is the author of the recent GSMA release Hazel Creek, as well as The Great Smokies and Corn From a Jar, and co-author of An Illustrated Guide to Great Smoky Mountains National Park.
-He serves as Professor of History and, in his words, “resident professional hillbilly” at the University of North Carolina-Asheville.
+Dan is an avid hiker, biker, and fly fisherman from Black Mountain, North Carolina.
+He is the author of the recent Tarheel Lightnin' (UNC Press) and GSMA releases Hazel Creek and Corn From a Jar and co-author of An Illustrated Guide to Great Smoky Mountains National Park.
+He serves as Interdisciplinary Distinguished Professor of the Mountain South and, in his words, “resident professional hillbilly” at the University of North Carolina–Asheville.
 Dan grew up going to the park and has spent many wonderful days there with friends and family.
 “Serving as a board member of GSMA is important to me as a way of ensuring that future generations enjoy the scenery, solitude, and solace found in these wonderful mountains,” he said.

 Ron is currently enjoying a well-deserved sabbatical from a long and diverse career in the lodging and restaurant industry and has been actively involved in the Western North Carolina community he’s called home for over 20 years.
 In addition to serving on the GSMA board, Ron is a member of the AB Tech Foundation Board, a founding member of the Asheville-Buncombe Regional Sports Commission and the Southern Conference Local Organizing Committee, and the former chair of the Asheville Lodging Association, a division of the NCRLA.
 His past leadership roles include serving as a board member and chair of Junior Achievement of WNC, board member and chair of the Buncombe County Tourism Development Authority, member of the Mayor’s Civic Center Task Force, advisory board member for SunTrust Bank, member of the UNC Asheville Foundation Board, member of the Asheville Regional Airport Corporate Advisory Group, as well as chair and board member of the Tourism Product Development Fund.
 Among his many interests, he enjoys hiking and fishing.
 “My connection with the Smokies grew when my family moved to Western North Carolina and I became an avid fly-fisher,” said Ron.
 Serving on GSMA’s board deepens that connection further in an area Ron and his family have called home for decades.

-A Maryville native, Tom has served as the city’s mayor since 2008.
-He co-owned and operated the local businesses Commercial Cutting Equipment, Inc., Drake Auto Parts, Inc., and Morningside Inn.
-Prior to his entrepreneurial career, Tom attended the University of Tennessee at Knoxville Graduate Program in Ecology, taught at Maryville College and worked for the US Department of the Interior Youth Conservation Corp.
-He has been involved with many non-profit organizations including Boy Scouts of America, American Red Cross, Blount County Community Action Agency and Blount County Adult Literacy Program.
-Tom served on the GSMA board from 1995–2000 and on the Great Smoky Mountains Heritage Center board from 2005–2009.
+Tom is a Maryville native and served as the city’s mayor from 2008 to 2020.
+He co-owned and operated local businesses Commercial Cutting Equipment, Drake Auto Parts, and Morningside Inn.
+Prior to his business career, Tom attended Maryville College and the University of Tennessee graduate program in ecology, taught biology at Maryville College, and was director of the Tremont Youth Conservation Corps in Great Smoky Mountains National Park.
+He has been involved with many nonprofit organizations including Boy Scouts of America, American Red Cross, Blount County Community Action Agency, and Blount County Public Library.
+Tom served on the GSMA board from 1995 to 2000 and on the Great Smoky Mountain Heritage Center board from 2005 to 2009.
 He rejoined the GSMA board in 2016.
-“I returned because I appreciate the members’ creativity, hard work and data-driven decision-making,” Tom said.
-“And, selfishly, because I simply enjoy working with them.”
+“I returned because I appreciate the members’ creativity, hard work, and data-driven decision-making,” Tom said.
+“And selfishly, because I simply enjoy working with them.”